yeshanidissanayake/databricks-medallion-data-pipeline/README.md

-# databricks-medallion-data-pipeline
-End-to-end Medallion Data Pipeline using Databricks, Delta Lake and dbt.
 # End-to-End Medallion Data Pipeline using Databricks

 ## Project Overview

-This project demonstrates the design and implementation of an end-to-end Medallion Data Pipeline using Databricks, Delta Lake and dbt for TelcoPay Australia.
-The project follows the Medallion Architecture (Bronze, Silver and Gold layers) to transform raw customer and transaction data into clean, reliable and analytics-ready datasets.
+This project demonstrates the implementation of a Medallion Data Pipeline for a telecommunications business scenario using Databricks, Delta Lake and dbt.
+The pipeline follows the Bronze, Silver and Gold architecture to ingest, clean, transform and prepare customer and transaction data for business reporting and analytics.

-## Business Problem
+## Business Scenario

-Telecommunication companies manage large volumes of customer and transaction data that often contain missing values, duplicates and inconsistent formats.
-These data quality issues affect reporting accuracy and business decision-making.

-The objective of this project was to build a scalable data pipeline that cleans, transforms and organises the data to improve reporting and support business insights.
+TelcoPay Australia required a modern data pipeline to improve reporting accuracy.
+Raw customer and transaction data contained multiple data quality issues, resulting in inconsistent business reports.
+The objective was to build a scalable Medallion Architecture that produces reliable, analytics-ready data while supporting governed data transformation using dbt. :contentReference[oaicite:1]{index=1}

 ## Technologies Used